shivannis/xandr-docs-public/xandr-docs/articles/monetize/understanding-multi-buyer-deals.md

   > [!NOTE]
   > Some DSPs do not support changing the buyers once a deal has been registered on the DSP.
 Be sure to check with the buyer about what they support.

 - Sellers can better understand how DSPs are configured to buy on deals.
 The **Buyer Targeting** screen (see [Set Up Multi-Buyer Deals](set-up-multi-buyer-deals.md)) indicates whether a DSP is bidding with seats or members and it will enforce settings around whether that DSP supports multi-buyer or bidder-level deals.
-Xandr enables DSPs on an individual basis to support either bidder-level (i.e., DSP-wide) or multi-buyer deals.
+Microsoft Advertising enables DSPs on an individual basis to support either bidder-level (i.e., DSP-wide) or multi-buyer deals.

 With multi-buyer deals, sellers can set up: